-Our earnings for the third quarter of fiscal 2005 were negatively impacted by a preliminary impairment charge.
+Our earnings for fiscal year 2005 were negatively impacted by impairment charges.
 Earnings for the future periods may be further affected by additional impairment charges.

 Because we have grown in part through acquisitions, goodwill and other acquired intangible assets represent a substantial portion of our assets.
 We perform an annual goodwill impairment review in the fourth quarter of every fiscal year.
 In addition, we perform a goodwill impairment review whenever events or changes in circumstances indicate the carrying value may not be recoverable, such as the liquidity issues and operating results we are currently experiencing.